 The second rule can be derived in a similar way.
-The examples for D-i3 and D-i4
+The examples for D-i3 and D-i4 both have the structure

-$$10 = a+b$$ , $\frac{ab}{a-b} = \sqrt{N}$,
+$$10 = a + b , \quad \frac{ab}{a - b} = \sqrt{N} ,$$

 N being respectively 18 and 28.
-If we posit a = 5+t, b = 5-t, $^{[302]}$ we get in both cases biquadratic problems (if we accept square roots as number terms, as done in Da18, quadratic equations).
-Positing instead t = a or t = b we get the equations of D-i3 and D-i4, and comparison once again allows us to derive the rule valid in these particular cases.
+If we posit a = 5+t, b = 5-t, b = 5-t, we get in both cases biquadratic problems (if we accept square roots as number terms, as done in Da18 and Da21, quadratic equations).
+Positing instead t = a or t = b we get the equation types D-i3 and D-i4, and comparison once again allows us to derive the rule valid in these particular cases.

 Whoever devised these rules was a very good algebraist, at the level of Biagio and certainly far above that of Gherardi.
 We can be confident that it was not Dardi.
-Firstly, there is no reason dardi should depart from his constant use of pure-number problems just for the first two irregular cases and nowhere else; secondly, the way he distances himself when introducing them ($\mathbf{D_1}$ fol.
+Firstly, there is no reason Dardi should depart from his constant use of pure-number problems just for the first two irregular cases and nowhere else; secondly, the way he distances himself when introducing them ($\mathbf{D_1}$ fol.
 100), "hereafter will be written certain chapters [...] though by some accident the said rules may turn up in certain problems" (when speaking about what he does himself, for instance in the preface, Dardi is not afraid of speaking in the first person singular).